 Things To Do Around Franklin, TN?
 Start Bright & Early at H Clark Distillery.

 And the spirits are pretty tasty, too.
-So much so the Adventure Partner For Life bought a bottle of the small batch bourbon for himself.
-They make a small batch bourbon, a black and tan, a rye, and two different gins.
+So much so that the Adventure Partner For Life bought himself a bottle of small-batch bourbon.
+They make a small-batch bourbon, a black and tan, a rye, and two different gins.
 Stop in for a quick tester, talk to the nice folks there, and pet the sleepy distillery cats.

 Have A Traditional Whole Hog Barbecue Lunch at Martin’s BBQ in Nolensville